Marissa Moss: Work

 Moss's work spans the many ages of a child.
 She started her first career making picture books.
 Amelia's Notebook was her first deviation from that format.
 This book is the format of a journal or diary and is penned in a black and white composition notebook.
 Moss herself says that she loves this format that she stumbled upon because it allows her to explore the world through a child's eyes.
-In fact, she says, "The things that happened to Amelia really happened to me--from the fire in the school to the marshmallows on the ceiling — though the names have been changed because my sister is mad enough at me already!"
+In fact, Moss says, "The things that happened to Amelia really happened to me--from the fire in the school to the marshmallows on the ceiling — though the names have been changed because my sister is mad enough at me already!"

 Other books in this series, which traces Amelia's life through the years, are: Amelia Writes Again, Amelia Hits the Road, Amelia Takes Command, The All New Amelia, My Notebook (with help from Amelia), Luv, Amelia, Luv Nadia, Amelia's Family Ties, Amelia Works It Out!, Oh Boy, Amelia!, Amelia Lends a Hand, Amelia's Best Year Ever, Amelia's Book of Notes & Note Passing, Amelia's Sixth Grade Notebook, Dr. Amelia's Boredom Survival Guide, Madame Amelia Tells All, toddler time Amelia's Bully Survival Guide, Amelia's Guide to Gossip: The Good, the Bad, and the Ugly, Amelia's 5th-Grade Notebook, Amelia's School Survival Guide, Amelia's Most Unforgettable Embarrassing Moments and Amelia's Must-Keep Resolutions For The Best Year Ever!.
 Still to come in the series and slated for publication in 2007 are: The All-New Amelia, Amelia Tells All, Amelia's 7th-Grade Notebook, and Vote 4 Amelia.

-She has also written several historical journals, also in diary format.
+Moss has also written several historical journals, also in diary format.
 These include an account of a girl's life during the depression entitled, Rose's Journal: The Story of a Girl in the Great Depression.; Rachel's Journal: The Story of a Pioneer Girl; Emma's Journal: The Story of a Colonial Girl; Hannah's Journal: The Story of an Immigrant Girl; and Galen: My Life in Imperial Rome...

-Earlier in her career Marissa Moss wrote and illustrated several children's books not in journal format.
-These include After School Monster, Wanna Play?, But Not Kate, Regina's Big Mistake, Mel's Diner, In America, and The Ugly Menorah, although most of these are now out of print.
+Earlier in her career, Moss wrote and illustrated several children's books not in journal format.
+These include Who Was It?, After School Monster, Want to Play?, But Not Kate, Regina's Big Mistake, Mel's Diner, In America, and The Ugly Menorah, although most of these are now out of print.

 Moss has also written books illustrated by C.F.
 Payne: True Heart, Brave Harriet: The First Woman to Fly the English Channel, and Mighty Jackie: The Strikeout Queen.

-Moss illustrated G is For Google: A Math Alphabet Book, which was written by David Schwartz.
+Moss illustrated G is For Googol: A Math Alphabet Book, which was written by David Schwartz.
 She has also written the ‘Mira’s Diary’ series.

 Moss has reviewed children's books with New York Journal of Books since 2017.